English as a lingua franca: Attitude and motivation

-Several attitude studies on the topic of ELF have already been conducted.
+Several attitude studies on the topic of English as a foreign language (ELF) have already been conducted.
 One overarching factor seems to be a discrepancy between perceptions on the role of ELF in everyday interactions all over the globe on the one hand, and the dominance of as well as reliance on native speaker norms on the other hand.
-Breiteneder argues that learners of English as a Foreign Language (EFL) often have an integrative motivation for learning and using English since they wish to identify with the culture and values of English native speakers.
+Breiteneder argues that learners of EFL often have an integrative motivation for learning and using English since they wish to identify with the culture and values of English native speakers.
 Thus, native speaker norms occupy a central place if English is studied as a foreign language.
-In contrast, English as Lingua Franca users tend to focus on effective communication with speakers of other linguistic backgrounds.
+In contrast, English as a lingua franca users tend to focus on effective communication with speakers of other linguistic backgrounds.
 In ELF interactions, intelligibility is key, which may not necessitate an advantage for native speakers (see above).